NilsSkoglund/Sold-apartments-Stockholm-2013-2020/README.md

 - Find a good method to automate analysis of average price changes in different areas
 - Find a good method to automate analysis of average price changes on different streets
 - Explore the possibility of creating a more efficient index for average price change for apartments in Stockholm.
 I.e. a basket of streets with high turnover.

+# Map & file structure
+Maps
+graphs: Visualizations & analysis
+omx30: Creating usable csv from data exported from Nasdaq
+sthlm: (THIS MAP CONTAINS THE MAJORITY OF THE PROJECT) Scraping information from Hemnet, data-cleaning and adding columns.
+Finished product is a clean csv with information about 50k+ apartments sold in Stockholm between 2013-2020.

+Files
+"Testing environment for scraping Hemnet": For efficient testing of diffrent ways of scraping the desired information from Hemnet.

 # Contributors
 Nils Skoglund